Tangent $\infty$-categories and Goodwillie calculus: Weil-Algebras and Tangent Categories

-The main content of Leung's result is that the values of a tangent structure $T$ on morphisms in $\Weil$ are determined by those values on five specific morphisms which correspond to the five natural transformations appearing in Cockett and Cruttwell's definition: \begin{itemize} \item corresponding to the augmentation $\epsilon: W \to \N$ is the \emph{projection},
+The main content of Leung's result is that the values of a tangent structure $T^\bullet$ on morphisms in $\Weil$ are determined by those values on five specific morphisms which correspond to the five natural transformations appearing in Cockett and Cruttwell's definition: \begin{itemize} \item corresponding to the unique map $\epsilon: W \to \N$ is the \emph{projection} ,